-with $a_1$ and its associated uncertainty, both converted to brightness temperature (BT), being the trends in K yr-1.
-Using sub-harmonics in the fit did not produce any noticeable change in the AIRS\RT retrievals (described below).
+with a_1 and its associated uncertainty, both converted to brightness temperature (BT), being the trends in K yr-1.
+Using sub-harmonics in the fit did not produce any noticeable change in the AIRS RT retrievals (described below).

 The left panel of Figure 3 shows the descending orbit (nightime) 20 year (September 2002- August 2022) global averaged spectral observations for the five quantiles mentioned above.
 We note the spectra in most of the plots in this section are weighted by the cosine(latitude) of the tiles, unless otherwise stated.
 In addition we only show the 640-1640 cm-1 region, and ignore the shortwave 2050-2750 cm-1 region since the AIRS SW channels are drifting relative to the LW (Strow & DeSouza-Machado, 2020).
-Spectral averages constructed from Figure 1 would have this same behavior, namely that in the window region the mean spectrum of data observations populating the warmer quantiles (Q0.80, Q0.90, Q0.95, Q0.97) as defined in Equation 1 are on the order of a Kelvin apart, and have about half/quarter that difference in the optically thicker regions dominated by H2O and/or CO2 absorption respectively.
+Spectral averages constructed from Figure 1 would have this same behavior, namely that in the window region the mean spectrum of observations populating the warmer quantiles (Q0.80, Q0.90, Q0.95, Q0.97) as defined in Equation 1 are on the order of a Kelvin apart, and have about half/quarter that difference in the optically thicker regions dominated by H2O and/or CO2 absorption respectively.

-The right hand panel of Figure 3 shows (top) the trends and (bottom) the $2\sigma$ trend uncertainties for these quantiles, in K yr-1.
+The right hand panel of Figure 3 shows (top) the trends and (bottom) the 2σ trend uncertainties for these quantiles, in K yr-1.
 We emphasize that the top right panel shows that the spectral trends for the quantiles lie almost on top of each other; the difference between the Q0.50 and other trends is at most about +0.003 K yr-1 (out of a 0.02 K yr-1 signal) in the window region (and about +0.0045 K yr-1 in the troposphere temperature sounding channels), or less than 10%.
 Similarly the largest trend uncertainty in the bottom panel is for Q0.50.
-This implies that clouds effects in the infrared do-produce the largest variability (blue curve) but.
-Globally on average for the infrared are not changing much, so the spectral trends for all quantiles, ranging from clearest (Q0.97) to allsky (Q0.50 very similar, but differences are seen on regional scales.
+This implies that clouds effects in the infrared produce the largest variability (blue curve).
+Globally on average for the infrared the spectral trends for all quantiles, ranging from clearest (Q0.97) to allsky (Q0.50 very similar, but differences are seen on regional scales.
 This implies the +0.022 K yr-1 window region trends are dominated by surface temperatures changes and to a lesser extent by water vapor changes."

-TOA radiances in the 15 um (700-800) region are impacted by two effects (X. Huang et al. (2023); Raghura and our work all show, either in radiance or OLR space, (a) the increased optical depths due to increasing atmospheric observed radiance in the window channels, due to surface temperature increases (b) the $\simeq$ -0.06 K yr-1 decrease in BT in the 700-750 cm-1troposphere sounding region, which is due to a combination of the CO2 leads amounts/optical depth rises leading to atmospheric emission from higher altitudes/lower temperatures , resulting in almost a -0.06 K/year signal for the troposphere, and (b) the together with atmospheric temperature increases (again about shown later in this paper to be between +0.01 to +0.02 K yr-1)-; (c) increases in the 1350-1640 cm-1free troposphere water vapor sounding region and (d) the 1280-1340 cm-1decreases are due to CH4increases.
+X. Huang et al. (2023); Raghuraman et al. (2023) and our work all show, either in radiance or OLR space, (a) the increased observed radiance in the window channels, due to surface temperature increases (b) the \simeq -0.06 K yr-1 decrease in BT in the 700-750 cm-1 troposphere sounding region, which is due to a combination of the CO2 amounts/optical depth rises leading to atmospheric emission from higher altitudes/lower temperatures together with atmospheric temperature increases (shown later in this paper to be between +0.01 to +0.02 K yr-1); (c) increases in the 1350-1640 cm-1 free troposphere water vapor sounding region and (d) the 1280-1340 cm-1 decreases are due to CH4 increases.

-Also of interest is are the trends in the stratosphere (650-700 cm-1) changes which consists of a stratospheric cooling signal (negative) and emission higher up due to increased CO2; combining to give a net zero effect over 20 years, also seen in (Raghuraman et al., 2023).
-The H2O signal is evident in the 1400-1625 cm-1 region, and is only slightly positive; in other words, increasing temperatures have led to increased atmospheric amounts of H2O, and the water vapor feedback has reduced the amount of outgoing flux in that region.
-By extension, this can only also be expected to have happened in Far Infrared (10-650 cm-1) spectral regions affected by water vapor, and but cannot be wholly confirmed as current sounders do not make direct measurements in that region.
-In the near future it is anticipated the Far Infrared Outgoing Radiation Understanding and Monitoring (FORUM) mission (Palchetti et al., 2020) will provide data observations to fill in this important observation gap.
+Also of interest are the trends in the stratosphere (650-700 cm-1) changes which consists of a stratospheric cooling signal (negative) and emission higher up due to increased CO2; combining to give a net zero effect over 20 years, also seen in (Raghuraman et al., 2023).
+The H2O signal is evident in the 1400-1625 cm-1 region, and is only slightly positive; in other words, increasing temperatures have led to increased atmospheric amounts